nisheetkaran/YogaFlexx/README.md

 3. Switch to frontend `cd frontend` folder and  `npm start`
 4. Access the app in your browser at `http://localhost:3000`

-Alternatively, you can access the hosted version of the app [here]((https://yogaflexx.netlify.app/)).
+Alternatively, you can access the fronted of the app [here](https://yogaflexx.netlify.app/).

 ## Screenshots